Rossa (singer): Achievements and Influence

-Rossa is also the only Diva who gets the highest nobility from the Surakarta Hadiningrat Palace & Pahang Kingdom, Malaysia.
-Rossa is also the first Indonesian singer to receive the "Anugerah Planet Muzik Special Awards (Category: Legend Award)" in the history of Indonesian music.
-She is also the First Indonesian Singer & First Southeast Asian Solo Singer signed by SM Entertainment.
+Rossa is the only diva to have received the highest honors from both the Surakarta Hadiningrat Palace and the Pahang Kingdom of Malaysia.
+She also made history as the first Indonesian singer to receive the "Anugerah Planet Muzik Special Awards" in the Legend Award category, a prestigious recognition in the history of Indonesian music.
+In addition, Rossa is the first Indonesian and Southeast Asian solo singer to be signed by SM Entertainment, further solidifying her status as the one of Asia's music icon.